klee/klee.github.io/docs/options.md

 $ klee [klee-options] <program.bc> [program-options]
 {% endhighlight %}

-The general form of a KLEE command-line is first the arguments to KLEE itself (`[klee-options]`), then the LLVM bitcode file to execute (`program.bc`), and then any arguments to pass to the application (`[program-options]`).
+The general form of a KLEE command-line is: first the arguments to KLEE itself (`[klee-options]`), then the LLVM bitcode file to execute (`program.bc`), followed by any arguments to pass to the application (`[program-options]`).
 In particular, the KLEE option `-posix-runtime` enables the use of the symbolic environment options as part of the program's options.

-Note that to enable integer overlow detection, you need to have built `program.bc` using `clang` and with the option `-fsanitize=signed-integer-overflow` for signed integer overflow, and with the option `-fsanitize=unsigned-integer-overflow` for unsigned integer overflow.
+Note that to enable integer overflow detection, you need to have built `program.bc` using `clang` with the option `-fsanitize=signed-integer-overflow` for signed integer overflow, and with the option `-fsanitize=unsigned-integer-overflow` for unsigned integer overflow.
 These `clang` options instrument `program.bc` with overflow checks that are used by KLEE.

 To get a complete list of KLEE's command-line options run: `klee --help`.
 The remainder of this page illustrate KLEE's main command-line options.